Peter Kreeft

 If we think it is impossible to love stupid, ugly, selfish, bothersome people, we are wrong, because there is one stupid, ugly, selfish, bothersome person that we do succeed in loving all the time: the one in the mirror.

-If you 'don't get anything out of church,' you don't understand the reason for going to church in the first place.
-We go to church to worship.
-Worship is not like entertainment: worship is not getting something but giving something.
+If you 'don't get anything out of church,' you don't understand the reason for going to church in the first place….
+Worship is not getting something but giving something.

 If you can't translate it into words a fisherman would understand, you don't understand it yourself.